man doing incline dumbbell presses

 Quick Bite

-This exercise is great for building strength and size in the triceps, and can also help improve overall upper body pressing strength.
+This exercise is great for building triceps strength and size and can also improve overall upper-body pressing strength.

 Want to Improve Your Triceps?

-The close-grip version of the Bench Press is a powerful tricep movement.
-It's a great alternative to the traditional or wider grip Bench Press which emphasizes your upper chest.
+The close-grip version of the Bench Press is a powerful triceps movement.
+It's a great alternative to the traditional or wider-grip Bench Press, which emphasises your upper chest.

-This is a complete upper body resistance exercise that also involves your pectoral and anterior deltoids as secondary muscles.
+This is a complete upper-body resistance exercise that also involves your pectorals and anterior deltoids as secondary muscles.

 How to perform the Close Grip Dumbbell Press

-By understanding the muscles worked during this exercise, you can incorporate it into your workout routine to build strength and definition in your upper body.
+By understanding the muscles worked during this exercise, you can incorporate it into your workout routine to build upper-body strength and definition.

-The close grip dumbbell press exercise works the muscles in the torso and back, as well as the shoulders and arms.
+The close-grip dumbbell press works the torso and back, as well as the shoulders and arms.

-To do it effectively, you should engage your back and hips to press the weights down to the sides of your chest.
+To do it effectively, engage your back and hips as you press the weights down to the sides of your chest.

-The bottom of the press should be performed with your shoulders slightly depressed or retracted to maintain upper back stability.
+At the bottom of the press, keep your shoulders slightly depressed or retracted to maintain upper-back stability.
 You should also avoid letting your elbows flare out directly.

 triceps muscles worked